imightbeamy/buzzerbot9000/README.md

     cd buzzerbot9000
     npm install

-This will...

-* Install the needed node modules
+This will install the needed node modules.
-* Install a cron to update a DDNS with https://freedns.afraid.org/
-* Install an init.d script to start up the server

 You'll also need to install and use [gpio-admin](https://github.com/quick2wire/quick2wire-gpio-admin):